 Corporate Social Responsibility in the Indian Food Retail Industry

 Animal welfare concerns are at the cutting edge of the global food retail industry.

-In response to a campaign spearheaded by The Humane Society of the United States, America is increasingly moving away from battery cages for laying hens.
+The U.S. is also increasingly moving away from battery cages for laying hens.
 A growing number of Americans are letting the industry know they won't accept this inhumane treatment of farm animals.
 On college campuses, in institutional kitchens, in restaurants, and among rank-and-file grocery shoppers, cage-free eggs are coming into their own.
 Sales of cage-free eggs to grocery shoppers increased 150 percent in three years by the industry's own calculations.
 Read more about the cage-free trend in the United States.

 Learn more about HSI's campaign to end battery cage use.
 Then join the hundreds of supermarkets, restaurants, and other food service providers around the world in taking a stand against battery cage cruelty.
-Sign the No-Battery-Egg Pledge [PDF].
+Sign the No-Battery-Egg Pledge.
 For more information, e-mail firstname.lastname@example.org or call 9212487888.